bSI-InfraRoom/MVD-Infra-Test-Instructions/docs/XXXX/README.md

 *Optional: if your data comes from a specific Storylines or unit tests of the IFC Infrastructure Deployment Project or IFC Rail Project, please include a link to the originating documentation here. so additional background information can be created or referenced by the implementing vendor.*

-This test case addresses the import and export of *&&&&* entities within the *&&&* use case...
+This test case addresses the import and export of *&&&&* entities within the *&&&* use case for the exchange of *&&&* information...

 ...